 - The cost of repairing or replacing your vehicle and any other property that was damaged in the accident.

 Based on this information, decide on a minimum settlement figure that you will accept.
-If you cannot determine what is a fair insurance settlement, a car accident attorney may be able to help.
+If you cannot determine a fair insurance settlement, a top Board-Certified Houston car accident lawyer may be able to help.

 It is important to remember that you must have evidence and documentation to back up everything in your demand letter.
 A lack of evidence can prevent you from getting the offer you deserve.

 There is one thing you must understand: The priority of the insurance company rep is to maximize profit, and they will therefore try to pay you as little as possible for your claim.

 When the insurance adjuster makes an initial offer, it will almost assuredly be too low.
 A first offer that is unreasonably low might be a tactic by the insurance company to see if you know what your claim is really worth.
 This is when having a car accident lawyer or an experienced legal expert can come in handy.

 An experienced personal injury lawyer can sit down with you to review the offer, helping you to understand your next step.
 Odds are, the offer will be low as previously mentioned.
 A lawyer can communicate on your behalf, helping to negotiate a better settlement.
 It also sends a message to the insurance provider that you’re taking this situation seriously.

 After the initial offer is received and reviewed with your legal counsel, ask the insurance adjuster to justify his or her low offer and give you specific reasons why your claim is so low.
 Respond to each of the points he or she makes in a reply letter explaining why you cannot accept the offer.
 Do not propose a lower figure – wait to see if the insurance company will increase its offer.